Recovering Structured Data From Superimposed Non-Linear Measurements: Extensions

 For further details, see also \cite{genzel2016estimation}. \item \emph{Convex loss functions.} So far, we have only considered the squared loss for our recovery programs.
 But it could be also beneficial to use a different loss function in \eqref{eq:hybrid:lasso}.
 More precisely, we might replace \eqref{eq:hybrid:lasso} by

 where $\loss \colon \R \times \R \to \R$ is a convex function.
 The squared loss then just corresponds to $\loss(v_1, v_2) = \tfrac{1}{2} (v_1 - v_2)^2$.
-Under relatively mild conditions on $\loss$, such as \emph{restricted strong convexity}, similar recovery guarantees as above can be proven; see again \cite{genzel2016estimation}. \item \emph{Random non-linearities.} The non-linearities $\fobs_1, \dots, \fobs_M$ could be random functions which are independent of the measurement ensemble $\{\a^j\}_{j = 1}^M$.
-For example, they could take the form $\fobs_j = \xi \cdot \fobs$, where $\fobs \colon \R \to \R$ is a scalar function and $\xi$ is a $\pm 1$-valued random variable, modeling (independent) random sign-flips in every node and measurement step $i = 1, \dots, m$.
-Our results do literally hold true for this advanced situation, but note that the expected values then have to computed with respect to $\fobs_j$ as well. \item \emph{Anisotropic measurement vectors.} Instead of isotropy in Model~\ref{model:extensions:measurements}, one could just assume that $\mean[\a^j (\a^j)^\T] = \Covmatr_j$ for $j = 1, \dots, M$, where the covariance matrices $\Covmatr_j \in \R^{n \times n}$ are assumed to be positive definite.
-Then, a generalized recovery result can be derived by following the techniques of \cite[Cor.~1.6]{plan2015lasso} and \cite[Thm.~2.8]{genzel2016estimation}. \end{itemize}
+Under relatively mild conditions on $\loss$, such as \emph{restricted strong convexity}, similar recovery guarantees as above can be proven; see again \cite{genzel2016estimation}. \item \emph{Random non-linearities.} The non-linearities $\fobs_1, \dots, \fobs_M$ could be random functions which are independent of the measurement ensemble $\{\a^j\}_{j = 1}^M$; in other words, the output functions are allowed to change between different measurements in an i.i.d.\ random manner.
+As an example, they could take the form $\fobs_j = \xi \cdot \fobs$, where $\fobs \colon \R \to \R$ is a scalar function and $\xi$ is a $\pm 1$-valued random variable, modeling (independent) random sign-flips in every node and measurement step $i = 1, \dots, m$.
+Our results do literally hold true in this advanced situation, but note that the expected values then have to computed with respect to $\fobs_j$ as well. \item \emph{Anisotropic measurement vectors.} Instead of isotropy in Model~\ref{model:extensions:measurements}, one could just assume that $\mean[\a^j (\a^j)^\T] = \Covmatr_j$ for $j = 1, \dots, M$ and positive definite covariance matrices $\Covmatr_j \in \R^{n \times n}$, which can be even \emph{unknown}.
+Technically, this extension relies on the same argument as in Remark~\ref{rmk:extensions:hybrid:weightcondition}, with the difference that the unknown covariance matrices $\Covmatr_j$ are only implicitly used by the estimator \eqref{eq:hybrid:lasso} here. \item \emph{Dithering.} As pointed out in the discussion subsequent to Theorem~\ref{thm:extensions:hybrid}, a typical problem with sub-Gaussian measurement ensembles is the presence of a bias term $\modelcovar_\text{Hyb} > 0$, which may prevent \eqref{eq:hybrid:lasso} from being a consistent estimator.
+In fact, this shortcoming is not an artifact of our statistical analysis, but rather a limitation of the model setup, i.e., signal recovery from non-linear and non-Gaussian measurement is sometimes impossible; see also \cite{ai2014onebitsubgauss}.
+It therefore came as a surprise that in the situation of \emph{quantized compressed sensing}, a slight modification of the measurement process, based on \emph{dithering}, enables consistent estimation in the general sub-Gaussian case; see \cite{xu2018dithering,dirksen2018robust,thrampoulidis2018dithering} for recent advances in this direction.
+Being in line with the findings of \cite{thrampoulidis2018dithering}, one can also apply the abstract framework of Section~\ref{sec:proofs} to derive a recovery guarantee for the Lasso estimator with dithered $1$-bit observations; more specifically, an appropriate dithering step allows us to control the bias term (i.e., the mismatch covariance) by the sample size $m$, in such a way that it tends to $0$ as $m \to \infty$; see \cite[Subsec.~4.2.2]{genzel2019thesis} for details.
+However, it is worth pointing out that all these results are restricted to the case of $M = 1$ (i.e., single-index models) and do only consider specific types on non-linearities (uniform and $1$-bit quantizers).
+But we still believe that dithering could be incorporated into the more general setup of this work at least up to a certain extent, although this is expected to be more challenging than the previously mentioned extensions. \end{itemize}